Hebrew Free Loan Association of Greater Washington is proud to provide zero-interest loans to qualified Jewish borrowers in the DC metro area.

 Borrower will be contacted for a phone interview regarding the loan request

-Following the interview, the application will be reviewed by HFLAGW
+Following the interview, the application will be reviewed by HFL

 If the loan is approved, the borrower and guarantors will sign the promissory note and funds will be disbursed

-For additional questions, please contact Shuli Tropp, Executive Director, at shuli@hebrewfreeloandc.org. *The loan committee reserves the right to authorize a different amount than that which is requested
+For additional questions, please contact Shuli Tropp, Executive Director, at [email protected] or 301.859.0346. *The loan committee reserves the right to authorize a different amount than that which is requested